heng2j/multigrid/HW2.md

 Depending on your chosen setup, refer to [scripts/train.py](multigrid/scripts/train.py) and [scripts/visualize.py](multigrid/scripts/visualize.py) (if running locally), or [notebooks/homework2.ipynb](notebooks/homework2.ipynb) (if running on Colab).

 If you're debugging, you might want to use VSCode's debugger.
-If you're running on Colab, adjust the `#@params` in the `Args` class as per the command-line arguments above.
+If you're running on Colab, adjust the `#@params` in the `Args` class as per the command-line arguments when running locally.

 ---